Travel trailer design need for change

 Do not lubricate the tow ball – its friction assists to limit sway.
 AL-KO has one that deliberately increases its friction.
 See Should I grease a tow ball.

 When towing always load the tow vehicle to its legal maximum.
-If the fully-laden tow vehicle weighs less than the laden caravan, never exceed 100 km/h.
+If the fully-laden tow vehicle weighs less than the laden travel trailer, never exceed 100 km/h.
 In stating this, RV Books does not imply that towing such a weight at 100 km/h is safe.

-Ensure, by weighing on a certified weighbridge, that your laden caravan is not overweight.
+Ensure, by weighing on a certified weighbridge, that your laden travel trailer is not overweight.
 Ongoing police checks show that almost all are – one was reported as being 400 kg (880 lb) over its legal maximum.

-Never have anything heavy at the far rear of a caravan.
-That many caravans have spare wheels located there is contrary to the laws of physics – not just common sense.
+Never have anything heavy at the far rear of a travel trailer.
+That many travel trailers have spare wheels located there is contrary to the laws of physics – not just common sense.
 And why two spare wheels – when tow vehicles have only one – or do not even carry a spare wheel: many have a repair kit and an inflator.

 Tyre pressures matter